sensible-hq/sensible-docs/readme-sync/v0/senseml/1000 - senseml-reference-introduction.md

  Use SenseML to write "configs" (collection of queries) to extract structured data from documents, for example, auto insurance quotes, home inspection reports, or your custom documents.

+For more information about which types of data are better extracted with SenseML versus Sensible Instruct, see [Sensible Instruct] intorduction.
+TODO LINK.

 See the following pages for reference documentation for the SenseML query language:

 - [Field query object](doc:field-query-object)